Solar-Studio/solar-cp-swap/README.md

 cd solar-cp-swap && anchor test
 ```

-The solar-cp-swap is live on Eclipse Devnet, deployed at program ID `sooGfQwJ6enHfLTPfasFZtFR7DgobkJD77maDNEqGkD`.
+The solar-cp-swap is live on Eclipse Mainnet and Devnet, deployed at program ID `sooGfQwJ6enHfLTPfasFZtFR7DgobkJD77maDNEqGkD`.